Ekenedili/dataviz-practice/finalproject2.md

 I need to stick with one color scheme.

-I should consider a different way of showing that 1 in 8 children die.
+I should consider a different way of showing that 1 in 8 children die; everyone liked the intent but some people did not like the current display.

 I should consider toning down the intensity of the colors I used especially the red.